Ace the Illinois Notary Primer 2025 – Your Journey to Notary Stardom Starts Here!

 Question: 1 / 400

-Which of the following is NOT a duty of a notary public?
+Which action is NOT considered a duty of an Illinois Notary Public?

 Administering oaths